bookia20/devday18/README.md

     > Ensure you are in the **Asian Pacific (Sydney)** region.

 16. Under Database, you should see the database **nycitytaxi-devday18** which was just created.
-Select this database and you should see under Tables **combined_parquet**.
+Select this database and you should see under Tables **parquet_combined**.

 17. In the query editor on the right, type